pujansrt/SmartCollar/README.md

 ```

 ### Error Propagation
-Error message (without stacktrace) can be propagated to response.
-You can see main.resolver.ts for more details.
+Error message (without stacktrace) can be propagated to HTTP response to client.
+You can see `src/v1/service/activity.service.ts` for more details.

 ```js
 if (...) throw new Error("Error message to propagate");